 What's the story?

-John Dolittle (Eddie Murphy), an upwardly mobile San Francisco doctor, only wants the best for his wife and two daughters.
+DR. DOLITTLE (Eddie Murphy), an upwardly mobile San Francisco doctor, only wants the best for his wife and two daughters.
 One night driving home, Dolittle swerves away from a dog, and is subsequently gifted with a unique ability: he can "hear" the thoughts of any animal he encounters.
 John ignores the upcoming sale of his clinic to a conglomerate in order to care for the injured and sick animals who invade his house and office, having heard of his gift.
-After a stay in a mental institution, John avoids the animals completely, but his humanitarian instincts soon reemerge.
+After a stay in a mental institution, Dolittle avoids the animals completely, but his humanitarian instincts soon reemerge.
 On the night of the big press conference that will announce the sale of his clinic, Dolittle must perform an operation on a sick circus tiger.
-The operation is a success, and John's family accepts his peculiar "talent."
+The operation is a success, and Dolittle's family accepts his peculiar "talent."
 The sale of the clinic is cancelled; henceforth, Dolittle will treat animals and humans.

 Is it any good?

-The moment when two nebbishy pigeons (voiced by Garry Shandling and Julie Kavner) discuss the male pigeon's impotence is clearly meant to amuse adult viewers -- who will have long since tuned out or left the room, having been numbed by the chronic repetition of animal-rear-end jokes.
-DR. DOLITTLE's message ("be who you are and love who you are") is lost amid the crude humor.
+The moment when two pigeons (voiced by Garry Shandling and Julie Kavner) discuss the male pigeon's impotence is clearly meant to amuse adult viewers -- who will have long since tuned out or left the room, having been numbed by the chronic repetition of animal-rear-end jokes.
+Dr. Dolittle's message ("be who you are and love who you are") is lost amid the crude humor.
 Similarly, Dolittle's transition from money-hungry yuppie to altruistic animal-lover is unconvincing, due to sloppy scripting and the fact that Murphy is still a better comedian than he is an actor.